tum-pbs/pbdl-book/physgrad.md

 Now, instead of evaluating $\mathcal P^{-1}$ once to obtain the solution, we can iteratively update a current approximation of the solution $x_0$ with an update that we'll call $\Delta x_{\text{PG}}$ when employing the inverse physical simulator.

 It also turns out to be a good idea to employ a _local_ inverse that is conditioned on an initial guess for the solution $x$.
 We'll denote this local inverse with $\mathcal P^{-1}(y^*; x)$.
-As there are potentially large regions in $x$-space that satisfy reaching $y^*$, we'd like to find the one closest to the current guess.
+As there are potentially very different $x$-space locations that result in very similar $y^*$, we'd like to find the one closest to the current guess.
 This is important to obtain well behaved solutions in multi-modal settings, where we'd like to avoid the solution manifold to consist of a set of very scattered points.

 Equipped with these changes, we can formulate an optimization problem where a current state of the optimization $x_0$, with $y_0 = \mathcal P(x_0)$, is updated with